 CBD’s Effects On Sleep

-Another common use for CBD oil is to help normal healthy sleep cycles.
+Another common reason why people use CBD oil is to help them create normal healthy sleep cycles.
 It’s no secret that a rough sleep usually results in a bad mood the next day, and nobody wants that.
-Taking CBD before bed may help you roll out of bed feeling fresh and energized the next day.
+When taken before bed, CBD may help you roll out of bed, feeling fresh and energized the next day.

 Ultimate Guide to CBD Oil Chapter 4:

 In this chapter, we’ll take a look at some of the methods by which CBD is used.
 We’ll discuss some of the factors involved in determining serving sizes.
 We’ll also look at the strengths and drawbacks of each method and discuss which methods are better for different situations.

 Not all methods for using CBD are equal.
 Their effectiveness depends not only on the method of consumption and the ingredients in the product but also on the bioavailability of the CBD afforded by each method.

 The bioavailability of any active compound is the percentage of a given serving that ends up being available for your body to use.

 In the case of CBD oil, the active ingredients include both cannabinoids and terpenes.
 However, for the sake of discussion, we’ll talk only about the bioavailability of CBD itself.